-You can view train arrival times on the electronic displays located along the platform area.
+You may view train arrival times on the electronic displays located along the platform.

 To ensure your safety on the platform, stand back from the platform edge.

-Once you have arrived at your destination station, please proceed to the exit gates and be sure to tag out.
+Once you have arrived at your destination station, please proceed to the exit gates and be sure to tag out with the same card that you tagged in with.
 If you fail to tag out, your train journey will not be registered and standard parking fares will apply.
-This may also attract a penalty.
+This may also attract a penalty fee.

-The Gautrain bus service provides safe, comfortable and reliable passage to and from all Gautrain stations, with the exception of the OR Tambo International Airport and Marlboro station.
+The Gautrain bus service provides safe, comfortable and reliable passage to and from all Gautrain stations, with the exception of the OR Tambo International Airport.
 At the station you will find details regarding the various Gautrain bus routes.
 This information is also available here.

-To use the Gautrain bus service, a Gautrain Card with a minimum value of R25 is required.
-Train users enjoy discounted bus fares.
-To qualify, passengers need to:
+To use the Gautrain bus service, a Gautrain Card with a minimum value of R30 is required or a Contactless bank card.
+Rail-users enjoy discounted bus fares.
+To qualify, passengers must:

 Detailed bus fares are available here.

 Every second bus is equipped with a wheelchair ramp and wheelchair bays.
-Please ask your driver for assistance.
+Please ask your driver for assistance, if need be.

-Information regarding delays or disruptions will be conveyed in-station by way of announcement and signage.
+Information regarding delays or disruptions will be conveyed in-station by way of announcements and signage.

-Gautrain Cards can be purchased at any Gautrain station or at a number of locations conveniently situated along our bus routes.
+Gautrain Cards may be purchased at any Gautrain station or at a number of locations conveniently situated along Gautrain bus routes.
 For details of these locations, please visit this page.

-Passengers are required to have a minimum of R25 value loaded onto their Gautrain Cards in order to access our services.
+Passengers are required to have a minimum of R30 value loaded onto their Gautrain Card in order to access Gautrain services.
 Our mobile app includes a handy fare calculator that will help you to determine the cost of your journey, including bus and parking fares.
 Fare information is also available at any Gautrain Station and here.
-Passengers can load value onto their Gautrain Cards using our self-help Ticket Vending Machines, online, via our mobile app, or at a Ticket office in station.
+Passengers may load value onto their Gautrain Card using our self-help Ticket Vending Machines, online, via our mobile app, or at a Ticket office in station.